michikono/generator-angular-enterprise/README.md

 applications.
 Eventually, most devs hit a wall before realizing everybody else has abandoned the practices their tutorials once endorsed.

+There are also a lot of really popular patterns that aren't always practiced in the JavaScript community (such as code coverage analysis).
+This generator encourages some of these patterns as well.

-The known best practices are often called "enterprise" patterns simply because they aren't as useful in small projects.
+These known best practices are often called "enterprise" patterns simply because they aren't as useful in small projects.
 This generator should be useful for any project that plans to expand beyond a few primary states.

-## What makes this generator superior to others
+## Main Features

+* **Supports Typed Languages** - TypeScript/ES6 ready (beneficial to large teams)
+* **Enables Continuous Integration** - Out of the box support for [Travis](https://travis-ci.org/) and [Drone](https://github.com/drone/drone)
+* **Integrates with Enterprise APIs** - Integrated [Swagger-based](https://www.npmjs.com/package/swagger-server) server for mocked end points
+* **Encourages TDD + ATDD** - Built in build process for both unit and functional (e2e) testing
+* **Performs Code Analysis** - Leverages some of the toolchain Best Practices (code coverage, complexity analysis, jshint, and JSCS)
+* **Teaches Best Practices** - Clearly labels code structures based on best practices (see next section)

+### Best Practices Annotations

-* Whenever possible, rules are directly linked to the standards guide where invoked.
-This will help prevent future developers from undoing your hard work.
-For example, when generating a feature:
+Whenever possible, rules are directly linked to the standards guide where invoked.
+This will help ensure future developers continue building on the best practices.
+For example, when generating a controller:

 ````javascript
 // start example snippet ...
 /**